top of page

 3. Figuring out how you can supplement your income with additional revenue streams.

-4. Working with a coach or a freelancer on improving your online presence and your website.
+4. Working with a coach or a freelancer to improve your online presence and your website.

 Conclusion